 Purchasing a home in a community that has a homeowner’s association is becoming an increasingly common scenario throughout the country.
 HOAs offer the benefit of neighborhood amenities, such as golf courses, tennis courts and swimming pools.
 Fees collected by an HOA also may be used for ground maintenance which helps maintain the appearance of neighborhood homes and may even increase home values.

-Recurring fees paid by condominium or homeowners also go towards HOA insurance.
+Recurring fees paid by condominium or homeowners can also go towards an HOA insurance policy.
 Homeowner’s association insurance is coverage purchased by an HOA to cover repairs to common areas and to protect the HOA against liability claims.

 It works similar to other types of insurance policies by protecting against personal injury and property damage.
 If someone sues the HOA or community property gets damaged, the insurance company will review the claim and will approve if it is deemed valid.

 Many HOAs carry what is known as a “master policy.”
 An HOA master policy generally provides coverage in the event that damage is caused to property shared by all owners, such as common walls, roofs, stairways, lobbies, basements, elevators, atriums, pools, ponds, lakes, fitness centers, clubhouses or playgrounds.

 Damage may be caused by fire, wind, vandals, criminals or other sources; however, not all types of damage are covered.
 For example, a flood insurance policy may need to be purchased separately.